We refer to:

 Risk management policies also include reputational risk, defined as the present or future risk of incurring loss of profits or capital resulting from a negative perception of the image of the Bank by customers, counterparties, the Bank’s shareholders, investors or supervisory authorities.
 The management of reputational risk involves, amongst other things, social responsibility and sustainability issues and it is performed by issuing internal regulations required by a Reputational Risk Management Policy set at Group level, which outlines priority areas in which events with tangible repercussions on the Bank’s reputation might manifest.
-An update of that policy is programmed for 2016.

 The crime of corruption, which UBI Banca is also committed to fighting as part of its adherence to the UN Global Compact, is included in Italy among the “predicate offences” falling within the sphere of Legislative Decree No. 231/2001 on the administrative liability of businesses.
 In order to implement the provisions of Legislative Decree No. 231/2001, UBI Banca has adopted a special model of organisation, management and control (the 231/2001 Model).
 The model lays down rules and procedures designed to prevent the crimes covered by the decree from being committed and for the creation of a Supervisory Body and reporting and penalty systems.
 The Internal Control Committee of the bank was identified to play the role of the Supervisory Body, formed as an internal committee of the Supervisory Board, in order to ensure the proper functioning and constant update of the model itself and of the relative reporting and penalty systems.
 Furthermore, in its capacity as the Parent of the Group, UBI Banca informs subsidiaries of the policies it has set on the matter and recommends general criteria which they may follow.
 Each subsidiary adopts and updates its own Model with support from the Parent’s Compliance Function for those companies that have granted a specific mandate for this.